 what happens to blood sugar while you sleep?

-Blood sugar levels surge while you’re sleeping, usually around 4 to 8 a.m. for someone with a normal sleep schedule (this is called the dawn effect).
+For context, blood sugar levels surge while you’re sleeping, usually around 4-8 a.m. for someone with a normal sleep schedule (this is called the dawn effect).
 In a healthy person, insulin can handle the surge by telling muscle, fat, and liver cells to absorb the glucose from the blood.
 This keeps your blood sugar levels stable.
-For those who have diabetes—or experience chronically mismanaged blood sugar—insulin can’t do it’s job very well.
+For those who have diabetes—or experience chronically mismanaged blood sugar—insulin can’t do its job very well.
 Thus, in the middle of the night, blood sugar levels rise.

-But when blood sugar is managed throughout the day, restorative sleep is much more likely.
+When blood sugar is managed throughout the day, restorative sleep is much more likely.
 However, even partial sleep deprivation increases insulin resistance.
 In turn, this can increase blood sugar levels.
 As a result, a lack of sleep has been associated with diabetes, a blood sugar disorder.
 Main takeaway?
-Balanced blood sugar leads to restful sleep, and restful sleeps leads to better managed blood sugar.
+Balanced blood sugar leads to restful sleep, and restful sleep leads to better-managed blood sugar.
 It’s a two-way street.

-To bring this article full circle, balanced blood sugar is linked to quality zZz’s.
+To bring this article full circle, balanced blood sugar is linked to quality Zzz’s.
 You’re likely no stranger to the power of restful, regenerative sleep.
 Good sleep leads to better performance, cognitive function, hormone health, mood stability, and balanced blood sugar.
-When possible, clock your zZz’s.
-Make it a non-negotiable.
 Getting quality sleep (7-9 hours) is essential.
 Skimping on these important hour causes cortisol and blood sugar to rise.
-If you need helpful ideas for a calm nighttime routine, I’ve got you covered.
 Along with doing a nighttime meditation, you may also benefit from taking an adaptogen or CBD tincture before bed.
 Oh, and be sure to limit blue light.